 How to Baseline a Project

-To learn all about baselining and discover how it could be the difference between the success or failure of your next project, watch the following video…
+Watch the following project management training video to learn all about baselining and how it could be the difference between the success or failure of your next project.

 Welcome to our whiteboard session today on what baselining is all about.
 Well, it’s one of those terms that is often overlooked, but it can be the difference between a successful or a failed project.
 It can be as simple as that.
 It’s one thing that the project manager has control of taking to the Change Control Board, but many times it’s overlooked just, in essence, of getting caught up in the project and trying to get things done.
 Let’s take a look at a baseline and see what a baseline is all about.